 - Led the IPO of Spirit in 2006 as well as several refinancings.

 Onex facilitated Spirit’s initial public offering in November 2006 and subsequently executed numerous secondary share sales, with the final remaining stake sold in August 2014.
-The $375 million investment from the Onex Partners I Group generated $3.2 billion of total value, resulting in an 8.5 times gross multiple of capital invested and 200.9% gross IRR.
+The investment from the Onex Partners I Group resulted in an 8.5 times gross multiple of capital invested and 200.9% gross IRR.